 Case in point: A recent review study in Nutrients found that plant-based diets during pregnancy can be safe, so long as you take certain precautions.
 The authors state that “well-planned vegetarian and vegan diets may be considered safe during pregnancy and lactation."
 They add that plant-based pregnancy diets “require a strong awareness for a balanced intake of key nutrients."

 Let’s take a closer look at what this means and what you should know about key pregnancy nutrients, especially ones you'll need while following a plant-based diet.

 Staying Healthy with a Plant-Based Pregnancy Diet

-While it’s true that eating meat-based foods can make it easier to get certain essential pregnancy nutrients, plant-based foods form the bulk of any pregnancy diet.
+While it’s true that eating meat-based foods can make it easier to get certain essential pregnancy nutrients, plant-based foods (whether you're on a plant-forward diet or not) form the bulk of any pregnancy diet.
 They can provide you with adequate nutrition and calories during pregnancy, so long as you keep your diet varied and balanced.

 Make sure to to choose plenty of foods that are high in complex carbs and fiber, such as whole-grain cereal, whole-grain pasta, and brown rice.
 Also choose other whole foods, such as fresh fruits and veggies.
 You may need to make some adjustments to your meal plan, depending on the type of vegetarian diet that you follow.

 During the first trimester, pregnancy symptoms such as nausea, fatigue, and constipation can lead to appetite loss.
 This threatens food intake.
 Eating cold foods such as pasta, cold soups, and salads may help your appetite, as will eating smaller and more frequent meals.
 You don't require any extra calories during this time.